sensor-dream/APIVOF/guidelines/list-info/G-packs-in-system-fedora-34.md

 <summary>GraphicsMagick-c++-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : C++ bindings for the GraphicsMagick library
+Short desc    : C++ bindings for the GraphicsMagick library
 URL          : http://www.graphicsmagick.org/
-Лицензия     : MIT
+License      : MIT
-Описание     : GraphicsMagick-devel contains the Libraries and header files you'll
+Descript     : GraphicsMagick-devel contains the Libraries and header files you'll
              : need to develop GraphicsMagick applications using the Magick++ C++ bindings.
              : GraphicsMagick is an image manipulation program.
              :